Blechnum spicant

 Ethnobotany

-Native Americans observed the animals doing this and began to use it for their skin sores.
-They chewed the foliage for internal cancer treatments, digestive aid, and for diarrhea.
-A poultice made from the fronds was applied to areas of the body afflicted with paralysis, and other ailments.
+Deer ferns have a rich history of use by native Americans.
+They observed animals, such as deer and mountain goats, rubbing their sore stubs on the fronds and began to use them for their skin sores.
+They also chewed the foliage for internal cancer treatments, digestive aid, and diarrhea.
+A poultice made from the fronds was applied to areas of the body afflicted with paralysis and other ailments.
+The connection between humans and deer ferns adds to their significance.

-When there was no other food available, two tribes used the ferns as "starvation food" eating it only as a last resort.
+When no other food was available, two tribes used the ferns as starvation food, eating it only as a last resort.
 Others placed the fronds under food in their steaming pits.
 Other uses included frond fiber for bedding, rugs, and mats.

 Fertile fronds